-Naturopathic doctor Erica Lepore created an amazing 21 Day Detox program now available from Peaceful Planet.
-For the past 15 years, Dr. Lepore has guided over 1000 patients through this science-based 21 Day Detox to set them on the road to better health.
+Naturopathic doctor Erica Lepore created an amazing 21 Day Detox program available from Nourishing World.
+For over 15 years, Dr. Lepore has guided over 1000 patients through this science-based 21 Day Detox to set them on the road to better health.
 Her patients have noticed remarkable results including weight loss, better cholesterol levels, fewer headaches and skin conditions, better sleep, and improvements in chronic fatigue syndrome, fibromyalgia, gluten intolerance, indigestion, GERD, arthritis pain, menopausal symptoms, and PMS.

 I followed Erica’s 21 Day Detox plan and here is what I experienced:

 In the first few days I noticed some things that were signs that I was detoxing.
 My brain was foggy, and I had some mild acne.
 I had one really weird reaction and that was swollen gums.
 I asked Erica about this one and she had heard of it one other time.
 It is an uncommon reaction on the 21 Day Detox, but not an unheard of one.
 All symptoms were gone by day five.

 What I Ate During the 21 Day Detox: